catalinghita8/flutter-provider-shopping-app/README.md

-# Flutter Expense tracker
+# Flutter Shopping App

-A Flutter sample application that allows you to track personal expenses.
+A Flutter sample application that allows you handle your own shopping application while being connected to Firebase RTDB.

 The project uses the Provider package for state handling.